mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2013-11-08-aurora-portrait.md

 ---
 title: "Sun dress"
-excerpt: "PaperFaces portrait of Aurora drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Aurora drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-aurora.jpg
   feature: *image
   thumbnail: /assets/images/paperfaces-aurora-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53]
+tags: [portrait, illustration, Paper for iOS]
 ---

 Something a little different from the normal no face, square format composition.
 PaperFaces portrait commission for <a href="https://twitter.com/bobbydharrell">@bobbydharrell</a> of his daughter Aurora.